Dwarf Banana Tree: Growing Banana Plants as Ornamentals

-While they’re not true trees like apples or other fruiting trees, bananas can grow to be incredibly large.
-Thankfully, we have dwarf cultivars which only grow to be 4′ to 12′ tall, making them viable for home gardens.
+While they’re not true fruit trees like apples or others, dwarf banana trees can grow to be incredibly large.
+Thankfully, we have dwarf cultivars, which only grow to be 4′ to 12′ tall, making them viable for home gardens.

 You don’t need to be in the tropics to grow them, although they definitely love the warm weather.
-With the right care, you too can enjoy this leathery-leaved plant.
+With the right care, you too can enjoy this leathery-leaved plant and even eat dwarf cavendish bananas.
 And if you let it flower, you might even get some bananas, too!

 - Yellow Sticky Traps

 - Bonide Copper Fungicide

 |Common Name(s)||Dwarf banana tree, Dwarf Cuban red, Dwarf Cavendish, dwarf Cavendish banana tree, Giant Cavendish, Williams Hybrid, Gran Nain, Chiquita, Lady finger, Sugar banana, Latundan banana, apple banana, silk banana, Pisang Raja, Brazilian, Raja Puri, Rajapuri, Red Tiger, Darjeeling banana, Flowering banana|

 |Scientific Name||Musa acuminata, Musa balbisiana, Musa x paradisiaca, Musa sikkimensis, Musa ornata|

 |Origin||Warm tropical and subtropical regions, varies by cultivar|